All document are PDFs, unless otherwise noted.

 Alberta Building Code changes - The Alberta Building Code sets the requirements for the location of smoke alarms within dwelling units.
 Recent changes have been made to the new 2014 ABC.
-Learn about the changes.

 Report - On-Reserve Housing and Infrastructure: Recommendation for Change